mdekauwe/mdekauwe.github.io/teaching.md

 <span style="color:#16a085"> *University of Bristol* </span>

-- BIOL200XX: Future of the Green Planet
+- BIOL30022: Future of the Green Planet
 - BIOL20022: Animal and Plant Physiology
 - BIOL10007: Diversity of Life Part B
+- BIOL10009: Life Processes Part A

 <span style="color:#16a085"> *University of New South Wales Sydney* </span>